 As you’d probably imagine, automated emails are a great tool in your B2B marketing arsenal.
 They provide a great way to engage customers and potential customers alike without having to spend hours upon hours developing individual emails and campaigns.
 In fact, email marketing was ranked as the most-used functionality of a marketing automation tool in the 2015 State of B2B Marketing Automation report published by Regalix.
+In 2019, email is considered to have the best ROI by over 59% of marketers.

 However, as much as automated emails make a B2B marketer's life easier, the gained efficiencies mean little unless you know what performance attributes you should be regularly reviewing to tell you if your efforts are a success or if they’re a flop that needs to be fixed.